glondu/belenios/INSTALL.md

 and you can skip the next two sections and go directly to the _Documentation_ section.

+You can also compile a debug version by using the `BELENIOS_DEBUG` environment variable:

+    BELENIOS_DEBUG=1 make all

+Note that this version may introduce vulnerabilities and should not be used in production!

 If you are familiar with OCaml, please read the `opam-bootstrap.sh` shell script, or the following two sections to compile Belenios with your existing OCaml installation.